sz3kz/cybersecurity-blog/Blue/README.md

 We can now try to connect to these shares and enumerate the data they hold.
 I will refrain from that for now.

 #### Disclosed System Information
+Having a look into the description of the [nmap smb-os-discovery script](https://nmap.org/nsedoc/scripts/smb-os-discovery.html), we see that it basically just catches info that is given to us by the server itself when we create a session.
+This would mean that it should be easily viewable for us:

 ```bash
 TargetInfo               : *